Accounting & Financing Working Group

 To promote and elevate the strategic importance of procurement in the airport industry through networking, sharing of best practices, and benchmarking.

-3. Host a webinar (or two) showcasing innovation/case studies in how airports have used technology to improve efficiency/effectiveness in the procurement process (e.g., invite airports to share lessons learned through recent system implementations, use of AI, etc.) – and one on diversity in procurement.
-These webinars can be jointly hosted with the Business Information Technology Committee and/or the Business Diversity Committee.
+3. Host a webinar (or two) showcasing innovation/case studies in how airports have used technology to improve efficiency/effectiveness in the procurement process (e.g., invite airports to share lessons learned through recent system implementations, use of AI, etc.).
+These webinars can be jointly hosted with other relevant ACI-NA groups.

 Interested in joining a working group?